mlloewen/PolyMC-C/README.md

 - Mojang's account moderation / deletion for wrongthink or not supporting the newest mental illness.
 - Mojang's recent addition of Snooper to 1.18, an analytics reporter that Mojang promises to not misuse but probably will.

+Please keep in mind that I do not support piracy because piracy is illegal and not allowed on GitHub.
+I just made this for those who own a premium account but do not want to authenticate with Microsoft servers to play the game.

+Also know that because you are using an offline account, no server can be joined unless it is modified by the server owner to skip player verification.
+The most popular servers are not going to be playable.

 # Regular README Contents

 PolyMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.